 Principles of engagement

-Establishment of a set of principles of engagement to guide further work in the area and a clear contribution to the establishment of a sustainable TH&E sector wide model for peer review of assessment and teaching quality through establishing a College of Peers and a national online benchmarking process.
+Established a set of principles of engagement to guide further work in the area and a clear contribution to the establishment of a sustainable TH&E sector wide model for peer review of assessment and teaching quality through establishing a College of Peers and a national online benchmarking process.

-Detailed assessment examples of how educators can document students’ mastery of the agreed upon TLOs through various curriculum, pedagogy and assessment practices.
+Shared detailed assessment examples of how educators can document students’ mastery of the agreed upon TLOs through various curriculum, pedagogy and assessment practices.

 For more information please contact the CAUTHE Secretariat.